cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-xml-external-entities-attack.md

 ## Description

-XML External Entities (XXE) is a server-side security vulnerability that allows attackers to utilize the misconfigured XML parser to reference an external entity.
+XML External Entities (XXE) is a server-side vulnerability that allows attackers to utilize the misconfigured XML parser to reference an external entity.
 This could lead to sensitive data exposure, server-side request forgery, remote code execution and denial of service attack scenarios.

+The XML documents may contain a definition for XML entities, often known as Document Type Definition (DTD).
+Depending upon their use in the application, the DTDs could be either internal or external.

+In an XXE attack scenario, an attacker attempts to submit an XML file that calls an external entity, for example, with a `file://` URI.
+This `file://` URI could be used by an attacker to make vulnerable application process the external DTD and read the contents of the internal system file.
+For example, a URI such as `file:///c:/winnt/win.ini` will allow an attacker to read the file `C:\Winnt\win.ini` content, whereas the URI `file:///etc/passwd` will allow an attacker to read the contents of `/etc/passwd` file.

+Similarly, an attacker may use other URI schemes such as `HTTP://`, `HTTPS://`, `FTP://`, and `GOPHER://`, to mention a few, to exploit the vulnerable application using XXE attack.

 XXE has a wide range of impacts.
 For example, it may allow a threat actor to load external entities and attempt to perform remote code execution or extract sensitive information such as local files.